Battle of Inchon: Blue Beach

 Immediately after KPA resistance was extinguished in Incheon, the supply and reinforcement process began.
 Seabees and Underwater Demolition Teams (UDTs) that had arrived with the US Marines constructed a pontoon dock on Green Beach and cleared debris from the water.
 The dock was then used to unload the remainder of the LSTs.
 Early that morning of 16 September, Lieutenant Colonel Murray and Puller had their operational orders from 1st Marine Division commander General Oliver P. Smith.
 The 5th Marines (from Red and Green Beaches) started generally east along the Incheon-Seoul road, intending to link up with the left of the 1st Marine Regiment so both regiments could move on Seoul.
 Six solitary T-34 tanks moving west towards Incheon appeared as the advancing 5th Marines reached the village of Kansong-ni.
 A strike force of eight Marine F4U Corsairs from VMF-214 attacked the tanks, destroying two and driving the others off.
 M26 Pershing tanks of the 1st Tank Battalion destroyed three more KPA tanks shortly thereafter.
 South of the 5th Marines, the 1st Marines, having spent most of the day consolidating its scattered units, did not move east until about 16:00.

 During the night of 16–17 September, the 2nd Battalion, 5th Marines, occupied a forward defensive position commanding the Seoul highway just west of Ascom City.
 Behind it the 1st Battalion held a high hill.
 From a forward roadblock position, members of an advanced platoon of D Company, at 05:45 on the 17th, saw the dim outlines of six tanks on the road eastward.
 Infantry accompanied the tanks, some riding on the armor.
 The KPA armored force moved past the hidden outpost of D Company.
-At 06:00, at a range of 75 yd yards, rockets fired from a bazooka set one of the tanks on fire.
+At 06:00, at a range of 75 yd, rockets fired from a bazooka set one of the tanks on fire.
 Pershing tanks now opened fire on the T-34s and recoilless rifles joined in.
 Within five minutes combined fire destroyed all six enemy tanks and killed 200 of an estimated 250 enemy infantry.
 Only one man in the 2nd Battalion was wounded.